-I have around 25 hens right now and I absolutely love them.
-They are the most wonderful addition to my little farm!
-But besides being great pets, I really depend on them for producing eggs.
-When my hens were laying 18 eggs a day, to 10, and then to 1 or 2, I had a problem!
+And besides being great farm pets, I really depend on them for producing eggs.
+So when my hens went from laying about 35 eggs a day, to 20, to 5 or 6, I had a problem!

 If this is something you have gone through, perhaps even on a smaller scale.
 Say from 5 eggs a day to now 1, then you know how I feel.

-During that time hens quit laying eggs because their energy and nutrients is put toward growing new feathers.
-Feathers are 85% protein; therefore, it would be too hard on hens to grow in new feathers while regularly producing eggs.
+During that time hens quit laying eggs because their energy and nutrients is all put toward growing new feathers.
+Feathers are 85% protein; therefore, it’s too hard on hens to grow in new feathers while regularly producing eggs.

 Important Practices During Molt